morganstanley/hobbes/README.md

 [2018-01-01T09:00:01.848340]: finished preparing statements, writing data to './WeatherMonitor/data-2018.01.01-0.log'
 ```

 Now while these two programs (both `hog` and our test program) are left running, we can simultaneously run a third program to load and query this data as it is being recorded.
 This is a good use-case for the `hi` program seen previously.
-If we enter the same directory where `hog` is running, we can take a look at the data we're recording this way:
+If we enter the directory where `hog` is writing its output files, we can take a look at the data we're recording this way:

 ```
 $ hi